If you are a woman and have traveled different places, how many times you would have grimaced at the very thought of using a public toilet.

 I am happy to be known as a Public Toilet guy, I did this startup to provide service of Public Toilets accessible in India.

 Our future plan is to work both on design and technology.
 One day I want to see 70mm INOX screen of all the Public Toilet – one control room of whole India.

 My dream is to make a big change in the Public Toilet in India.

-Let us wish Yashwant Suthar Lootel a great success.
+Let us wish Yashwant Suthar and his Lootel cafe and restroom success.